Poll: What is the best reason to watch the Super Bowl?

 NFLSeahawksSports Poll: What is the best reason to watch the Super Bowl?
 Originally published February 3, 2017 at 6:07 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Seahawks Fan Fix Your weekly dose of off-the-wall news about the Seahawks.
 Delivered Friday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Next StoryA new, pricey era of Super Bowl tickets is here — thanks to debacle Seahawks fans faced Previous StoryThat’s ‘Super Bowl champion Mr. Potato Head’ to you
+Next StoryA new era of Super Bowl tickets is here — thanks to debacle Seahawks fans faced Previous StoryThat’s ‘Super Bowl champion Mr. Potato Head’ to you

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.